 8. Hydrogen Fuel Cell Issues

-The source of hydrogen can be both “clean” sources such as solar or wind power or “dirty” sources like coal and natural gas.
-Sourcing from coal and natural gas undermines the ecological motive for the use of hydrogen fuel cell vehicles.
+The source of hydrogen can be both “clean” sources, such as solar or wind power, or “dirty” sources like coal and natural gas.
+Sourcing from coal and natural gas undermines the ecological motive for using hydrogen fuel cell vehicles.

 Production of hydrogen is also expensive, and the fuel cells require refueling at a hydrogen station.
 At present, these stations are only located in California and near Toronto.